0y0w/VCActivity/README.md

 # VCActivity
-A plugins for betterdiscord that can show who joins or leaves the voice chats
+Show who joins or leaves the voice chats where you are in.